keptn/keptn.github.io/content/docs/0.18.x/reference/miscellaneous/distributor/index.md

 ## Usage notes

 ## Differences between versions

+* Keptn release 0.15.x and earlier supported the `K8S_NODE_NAME` environment variable to define the Kubernetes node name on which the Keptn integration runs.
+  Using this variable in conjunction with `K8S_DEPLOYMENT_NAME` and `K8S_NAMESPACE` allowed Keptn to differentiate between instances of the same integration that ran on different execution planes so it was not necessary to manually set the value of `K8S_DEPLOYMENT_NAME`.
+  For Keptn release 0.16.x and later, each integration is now uniquely defined by just two parameters:
+  `K8S_DEPLOYMENT_NAME` (which is a string such as `helm-service` or `jmeter-service` unless modified) and `K8S_NAMESPACE` (which is `keptn-exec`), so the `K8S_DEPLOYMENT_NAME` environment variable must be explicitly set to a unique value on each execution plane so that all instances of the integration are listed separately on the integrations page in the Keptn Bridge and so that events for that integration are only delivered to the appropriate execution plane.

 * In Keptn Release 0.14.x, the NATS dependency is upgraded.
 Because of this, the NATS cluster name is now `keptn-nats`